KIRAN-MISKIN/airtribe-task-3/README.md

 - **Event Management**
   - Create, update, delete events (admin only).
   - List all events (open to all authenticated users).
+    - If the user is an admin, full event details are shown.
+    - If the user is not an admin, only limited event details are shown: `id`, `event_name`, `description`, `date`, `time`, `location`, `createdBy`.
+    - The request body must be empty when fetching events.
+If a body is sent, a 400 error is returned ("Request body should be empty").
+    - If no events exist, a 404 error is returned ("No events available").
   - Event details include name, description, date, time, location, and participants.

 - **Booking System**